-Ready for July weather?
-We predicted that summer weather would be warmer than average, and July is no exception.
-It’s not just the fireworks that will be hot!
-Check out our forecast to see the July 2020 temperature outlook for your area, compliments of The Old Farmer’s Almanac.
+Ready for August?
+We predicted that summer weather would be warmer than average this summer, and it looks like August continues that trend.
+Check out our forecast to see the August 2020 temperature and precipitation outlook for your area, compliments of Old Farmer’s Almanac meteorologist Michael Steinberg.

 Summer Weather Forecast for the U.S.

 Will It Be a Hot Summer?

 If you like your summers nice and hot, you’re all set!
 Generally speaking, we’ve predicted that summer temperatures will be hotter than normal, with the hottest periods in mid-June, mid- to late July, and early August.
 Rainfall will be below normal in the north and above normal in the south.